HalfHashd/hubpal-sui/README.md

 ---
 This README contains two sections:
 1. **Project Overview** – a detailed description of …………. and its intended use.
-2. **License & Notices** – patent, usage restrictions, and licensing terms.
+2. **LicSNSe & Notices** – patent, usage restrictions, and licSNSing terms.

 For inquiries, contact:
 Email: 1@1000x10.com
 dba: HalfHashd<sup>™</sup>

-The HalfHashd welcomes inquiries for partnerships, licensing arrangements, and collaborative developments.
+The HalfHashd welcomes inquiries for partnerships, licSNSing arrangements, and collaborative developments.
 Public good, government, and educational uses are invited to inquire for free use considerations.

-## 2. License & Notices
+## 2. LicSNSe & Notices

 ### COPYRIGHT NOTICE

-### MIT License + Commons Clause Restriction
+### MIT LicSNSe + Commons Clause Restriction
 Copyright (c) 2025 HalfHashd (dba)
 ---